-www.knoxfocus.com

-HUGE BOX LOT SALE FRIDAY, August 30 at 6PM

-Fountain City Auction (865)474-9931

-Take One!

-August 26, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 Community Development seeks input on housing Cities face many difficult prob-ems and issues, not the least of them trying to provide decent and affordable housing for those who have that need As with any issue, allocating very finite resources to virtually limitless eeds is no small task Every five years, Knoxville's unity De ent Depart ment submits a funding request Housing and Urban Development, for a variety of housing and community development needs.
-The next five-year cycle begins on July 1 next year.
+www.knoxfocus.com HUGE BOX LOT SALE FRIDAY, August 30 at 6PM Fountain City Auction (865)474-9931 Take One!
+August 26, 2019 Phone: 865-686-9970 | PO Box 18377, Knoxville, TN 37928 | Located at 4109 Central Avenue Pike, Knoxville, Tennessee 37912 Community Development seeks input on housing Cities face many difficult probms and issues, not the least of them trying to provide decent and affordable housing for those who have that need.
+As with any issue, allocating very finite resources to virtually limitless eeds is no small task Every five years, Knoxville's nity Dev elopment Depart ment submits a funding request Housing and Urban Development, for a variety of housing and community development needs The next five-year cycle begins on uly 1 next year.
 HUD allocates the funds on an annual basis.
-HUD requires each city to have at least two public-hearing meetings to give citizens a chance to voice what they think is the city's sing needs.
-Kno plans eight such meetings this The second was held at Inskip- Norwood Recreation Center on Tuesday, Aug.
-20. "Every five years we do a very large comnunity engagement process that helps inform the plan," said Becky Wade, Knoxville Director of nunity Development 'Our mission is to revitalize munities, and strengthen all city accomplish this by working with community partners and various sources of funding - federal, state and local.
-The city of Know grams: Community Development Block Grant (CDBG) Program.
+HUD requires each city to have at least two public-hearing meetings to give citizens a chance to voice what they think is the city's most pressing needs.
+Knoxville plans eight such meetings this rear in preparation for next year's neighborhoods," Wade said.
+"We report."
+The second was held at Inskip Norwood Recreation Center Tuesday, Aug.
+20. "Every five years we do a very large comnunity engagement process that helps inform the plan," said Becky Wade, Knoxville Director of nunity Development.
+"Our mission is to revitalize low- and moderate-income com munities, and strengthen all city community partners and various sources of funding - federal, state and local.
+The city of Knoxle does not own any housing we work with our partners to get the services we need."
+Wade explained to the crowd that the city receives funding from HUD's three block grant programs: Community Development Block Grant (CDBG) Program, (HOME) Program, and Emergency Solutions Grant (ESG) Program.

-ville does not own any housing. we work with our partners to get the services we need."
-Wade explained to the crowd that the city receives funding from HUD's three block grant pro- (HOME) Program, and Emergency Solutions Grant (ESG) Program According to CD administrator Linda Rust, current-year funding estimates for the three programs are \$1.6 million for CDBG: \$1 milion for HOME, and \$150,000 for The 20 people in attendance were then given electronic punch-pad dev rices that enabled Continued on page 3 Seymour beats TKA in 'Battle across the Street' The football rivalry between Seymour High School and The King's Academy - two schools that are across the street from each other in Sevier County has been renewed The Eagles of Seymou night with a 24-17 win over visiting" Lions in the 2019 season opener for Senior quarterback Grayon Campbell scored on 5-yard run for what proved to be the winning touch-down with 7 minutes, 36 seconds left in the game Linebackers Michael Nevins and Landon Beeler stood out defensively for Saumour Please check the scores and schedules of all local high school teams in Prep Football "focus" on Page week during the 2019 History and fun at annual ETHS fair
+According to CD administrator Linda Rust, current-year funding estimates for the three programs are \$1.6 million for CDBG; \$1 milion for HOME, and \$150,000 for The 20 people in attendance were then given electronic punch-pad devices that enabled Continued on page 3 Seymour beats TKA in 'Battle across the Street' By Steve Williams The football rivalry between Seymour High School and The King's Academy - two schools that are across the street from each other in Sevier County has been renewed.
+The Eagles of Seymour came out on night with a 24-17 win over visiting" Lions in the 2019 season opener for both schools Senior quarterback Grayson Campbell scored on 5-yard run for what proved to be the winning touch-down with 7 minutes, 36 seconds left in the game Linebackers Michael Nevins and Landon Beeler stood out defensively for Seymour Please check the scores and schedules of all local high school teams in Prep Football "focus" on Page C4 in this issue and each week during the 2019 History and fun at annual ETHS fair